Massachusetts man charged with torching his second home in New Portland

 A Massachusetts man has been arrested on charges that he torched his second home in Somerset County, Maine, and then collected insurance on it, authorities said.

-William Carabetta, 49, of Monson, was arrested by Massachusetts State Police at his home on Tuesday night and has been charged with four counts of insurance deception and one charge of conspiracy to commit insurance fraud, according to the Office of the Maine State Fire Marshal.
+William Carabetta, 49, of Monson, was arrested by Massachusetts State Police on Tuesday night at his home and has been charged with four counts of insurance deception and one charge of conspiracy to commit insurance fraud, according to Maine’s Office of State Fire Marshal.

-The charges stem from a fire at Carabetta’s former second home at 38 Carrabassett Road in New Portland on Jan.
-28, 2017.
+The charges stem from a fire on Jan.
+28, 2017, at Carabetta’s former second home at 38 Carrabassett Road in New Portland.
 Investigators could not determine the cause of the fire.
-Emergency crews worked for nearly eight hours to try and contain the blaze but were eventually forced to tear down the home with an excavator in order to put it out.
+Emergency crews worked for nearly eight hours to try to contain the blaze but eventually were forced to tear down the home with an excavator in order to put it out.

 The charges also come from Carabetta’s insurance claim for water damage from frozen pipes and a reported theft of an ATV from the property in 2016.